 Because we use a direct network connection, the following permission is required in your application's AndroidManifest.xml:

 <!-- Network access needed for OVRMonitor --> <uses-permission android:name="android.permission.INTERNET" />

 If the host and client are on the same subnet and the network is configured correctly (see Network Setup above), Oculus Remote Monitor automatically discovers any compatible applications running on the network.

 To begin capturing and viewing data:

-To open saved capture files, click the Open Capture File icon.
+To open saved capture files, click File > Open Local Capture File.